cdcdx/libsignal-wasm/README.md

 | `2`-`10` | `SD_GROUP_MANAGEMENT*`      | Reserved for group management messages.                                                                                                           |
 | `12`-    | Available.                  |                                                                                                                                                   |

-## `securedrop-source` crate
+## `libsignal-wasm` crate

-`securedrop-source` is a Rust crate that provides a high-level wrapper for the cryptographic operations required to register as a Signal client and encrypt and decrypt messages.
+`libsignal-wasm` is a Rust crate that provides a high-level wrapper for the cryptographic operations required to register as a Signal client and encrypt and decrypt messages.
 It compiles to WebAssembly for use on the SecureDrop source interface to enable client-side cryptographic operations.